Existence and phase structure of random inverse limit measures: Existence and phases of P olya-tree histogram limits

 by independence of the variables $V_{\vep0}$ and expectations of the $\mathrm{Beta}$-distributions.
 Expressed in terms of the parameters $\be$, the second moment of $P(A_\vep)$ takes the form,

 based on independence of the $V_{\vep0}$, the variances of the corresponding $\mathrm{Beta}$-distributions and \cref{eq:polyameanmeasure}.

-To have a sub-class of relatively simple examples, we define so-called \emph{homogeneous P\'olya tree systems}. \begin{definition} Let $\scrA$ denote the a \emph{dyadic tree} of partitions of $\scrX=(0,1]$ (or $[0,1]$) as in example \ref{ex:dyadictree}.
-A P\'olya tree system is called \emph{homogeneous}, if we choose $\be_m>0$ for all $m\geq1$, and set $\be_\vep=\be_m$, for all $\vep\in\scrE_m$. \end{definition} Accordingly, in a homogeneous P\'olya tree system, splitting variables are distributed symmetrically around $v=\ft12$ and the mean measure $G$ for any homogeneous P\'olya tree system with a limit, is Lebesgue measure.
+To have a sub-class of relatively simple examples, we define so-called \emph{homogeneous P\'olya-tree systems}. \begin{definition} Let $\scrA$ denote the a \emph{dyadic tree} of partitions of $\scrX=(0,1]$ (or $[0,1]$) as in example \ref{ex:dyadictree}.
+A P\'olya-tree system is called \emph{homogeneous}, if we choose $\be_m>0$ for all $m\geq1$, and set $\be_\vep=\be_m$, for all $\vep\in\scrE_m$. \end{definition} Accordingly, in a homogeneous P\'olya-tree system, splitting variables are distributed symmetrically around $v=\ft12$ and the mean measure $G$ for any homogeneous P\'olya-tree system with a limit, is Lebesgue measure.